Corporate GovernanceCorporate Governance Guidelines

 3

-The Board of Directors will prescribe the matters to be submitted to the Board of Directors in the Board of Directors Regulations and the Detailed Regulations on the Operations of the Board of Directors.
+The Board of Directors shall prescribe the matters to be submitted to the Board of Directors in the Board of Directors Regulations and the Detailed Regulations on the Operations of the Board of Directors.

 4